 PALS Monthly Webinars for Professional Development from Home

 PALS Premier clients have access to all of our online courses and monthly webinars on the PALS Professional Development website.
-We’ve updated the final two webinars for this school year to address districts’ heightened interest in supporting students’ literacy development in their home environments.
+We’ve updated some of our topic offerings for this school year to address districts’ heightened interest in supporting students’ literacy development in their home environments, and to address the challenges teachers face in multiple unknowns regarding the current skills and knowledge of their returning students in Fall 2020.

 PALS Parent Activities in the PALS Online System